-Waye Mason is a resident of District 7, having lived in Halifax South Downtown for over 25 years.
-He is an activist, entrepreneur, educator and municipal councillor.
-First elected to Halifax Regional Council in 2012 and re-elected in 2016 he is known for his “social media savvy and relentless constituency work.”
+Waye Mason is a community leader, entrepreneur and educator and municipal councillor.
+First elected to Halifax Regional Council in 2012, and re-elected in 2016, he is known for his “social media savvy and relentless constituency work.”
 (Halifax Magazine)

-ABOUT THE SITE: Wayemason.ca / Halifax Politics dot ca has been a home for political discussion, investigations and resources that shine a light on the political scene in Halifax Regional Municipality.
-The site was started as the personal blog and online journal of Waye Mason in 2005.
-In short order it evolved into a political blog and website, and I turned it into my district website in 2012, and shortly thereafter accidentally forgot to re-register the halifaxpolitics.ca URL.
-I kept the historic stuff here so it would all be in one place.
+Founded in 2005, Halifaxpolitics.ca has been a home for political discussion, investigations and resources that shine a light on the political scene in Halifax Regional Municipality.
+Accept no substitutes!
+It also hosts a copy of my very first personal website from 1998, preserved for LOLs.
+I started the site as a personal blog and online journal and by 2007 it evolved into a political blog site.
+The site became wayemason.ca when I got elected to Halifax Council in 2012.
+Halifaxpolitics.ca still forwards here and I kept the historic posts here so it would all be in one place.